 The observer estimate must be an independent, unbiased, measured estimate of catch weight.
-Each component of the estimate must be obtained by the observer or the observer must be working with the person collecting the information.
-Without doing this, how are you to know how accurate the captain's deck estimates, or your choice for Official Total Catch, are?
+Each component of the estimate must be obtained by the observer.
 Your estimates of total catch are an important part of the reason you are observing on that vessel, so you should do your best to get good data.
-Do not record any visual estimates as "Observer Estimate", because you probably learned how to make visual estimates from the captain. and you are there to check his estimates.
-Continue to document your measurements and calculations and record your estimates of catch weight on the Haul Summary Form for every haul you estimate.
-When your observer estimates are recorded as the "Official Total Catch", they must also be recorded in the columns marked "Observer Estimate" on the Haul Summary Form.
+Do not record any visual estimates as an "Observer Estimate", because you probably learned how to make visual estimates from the captain, and you are there to make independent observations.
+Document measurements and calculations for each haul in your logbook and record your estimates of catch weight on the Haul Summary Form for every haul you estimate.